netdata/blog/blog/2022-12-14-coredns-monitoring.md

  - The total number of DNS requests handled by CoreDNS.
 This can be useful for understanding overall system load and potential bottlenecks.
 ![image](https://user-images.githubusercontent.com/24860547/207034333-c43ed338-a876-4146-ad0c-c2cd433b1f5c.png)

- - The DNS request count per server, and per zone is also visualized in a separate chart.
+ - The DNS request count per server and per zone is also visualized in a separate chart.

 ### Total DNS response count
  - The total number of DNS responses sent by CoreDNS.
 This can be useful for understanding overall system load and potential bottlenecks.
 ![image](https://user-images.githubusercontent.com/24860547/207034410-b03e16d9-a44a-4bcb-846e-6605ed2051de.png)

-- The DNS response count per server, and per zone is also visualized in a separate chart.
+- The DNS response count per server and per zone is also visualized in a separate chart.

 ### Total processed and dropped DNS requests
  - Number of processed and dropped DNS requests